The Brown Foundation, Inc.

 • Domestic violence support and services to individuals experiencing homelessness

-• Substance recovery programs
+• Substance recovery programmes

 • Community development initiatives